batect/batect/README.md

 _Build and test environments as code_

-* Consistent, repeatable, isolated environments everywhere: your computer, your colleagues' computers and on CI
+* Consistent, fast, repeatable, isolated environments everywhere: your computer, your colleagues' computers and on CI
 * No installation required
 * Only dependencies are Bash and Docker (and `curl` or `wget`?)